wp-plugins/agp-font-awesome-collection/readme.txt

 19. Slider configuration

 == Changelog ==

+= 2.2.2 =
+* Added: Possibility of reordering slides on a slider settings page
+* Added: "Target" attribute for "Buttons" shortcode
+* Changed: Currently "FA" button is available in the TinyMCE without previously saving for a new post or page
+* Minor changes of default elements styling
+* Minor changes of the plugin core

 = 2.2.1 =
 * Fixed issue "Fatal error when trying to activate plugin" for PHP 5.3